c933103/CYanHeiHK/README.md

 The following issues are observed in the current Source Han Sans release:

 1. In Unicode, a codepoint can be represented by different glyphs in different regions due to [Han Unification](https://en.wikipedia.org/wiki/Han_unification).
-Currently, Source Han Sans supports four favours in terms of language dependent glyphs, and they are Simplified Chinese (PRC), Traditional Chinese (Taiwan), Japanese and Korean.
-So far there is no Traditional Chinese version targeting Hong Kong's character standard (usually refers to the *List of Graphemes of Commonly-used Chinese Characters 常用字字形表* by the Hong Kong Education Bureau).
+Currently, Source Han Sans supports four favours in terms of language dependent glyphs, and they are Simplified Chinese (following PRC's glyph standard), Traditional Chinese (following Taiwan's glyph standard), Japanese and Korean.
+So far there is no Traditional Chinese version targeting Hong Kong's character standard (usually refers to the *List of Graphemes of Commonly-used Chinese Characters 常用字字形表* published by the Hong Kong Education Bureau).
 2. For practical reason, a non-standard glyph is sometimes more preferred.
 The happens when users are already familiar to a glyph long before the standard was born, but the authority picked a somewhat unfamiliar shape as the standard.

 A Source Han Sans version that adheres to Hong Kong's glyph standard is currently planned, which will essentially resolve the first issue.
 However, the release date of SHS-HK is still yet to be announced, and such a release won't serve all use cases.
 In particular, while it is good to have a release that follows Hong Kong's glyph standard, it may not be always preferred by the community given the discrepancy between the “standard” and “conventional” appearance of some characters.